thomasvantuycom/flysystem-cloudinary/README.md

 $adapter = new CloudinaryAdapter($client, $mimeTypeDetector);
 ```

-### Enabling dynamic folders mode.
+### Enabling fixed folder mode.

-By default, the adapter operates under the assumption that your Cloudinary cloud uses fixed folder mode.
-If you wish to support [dynamic folders](https://cloudinary.com/documentation/dynamic_folders), set the third argument to `true`.
+By default, the adapter operates under the assumption that your Cloudinary cloud uses dynamic folder mode.
+If you wish to support the legacy fixed folder mode, set the third argument to `false`.

 ```php
 $adapter = new CloudinaryAdapter($client, null, true);